 Large carnivores, or apex predators, are an important part of trophic webs, their influence at the top of the food chain cascading down and driving ecosystems.
 Lynx, a natural control to roe deer, is one of these apex predators.
 Predators tend to be the most controversial in rewilding debate, and extensive research and widespread support would be essential before reintroduction could be considered.
 Introduction of large carnivores is well outside of the scope of Cambrian Wildwood, and we consider that the Cambrian Mountains, with a predominance of livestock farming, is unsuited to such a programme.

 The rewilding process transcends landscapes and extends to people.
 In rewilded spaces people can enjoy the restorative, spiritually fulfilling effects of communion with the wild, in biodiverse pockets of nature in all its splendour, areas of land far removed from the long reach of man.
 Spaces that inspire people to care for this land we all share, fostering a need to protect and conserve our beautiful earth.
 This is important, and in our ecologically worrying times, has never been more urgent.

 What we hope to achieve at Cambrian Wildwood is one of these such places.
 A place where nature and human spirit can both roam free, dreaming their own dreams away from the indefatigable buzz of modern society.
-A place of enchantment that returns wealth to the landscape and enchantment to the people who visit it.
+A place that returns wealth to the landscape and enchantment to the people who visit it.
 A place where the cares of the workaday world can be hung on a tree on your way in, forgotten about for a while as you wander, and wonder through a truly wild space.